Chifley, New South Wales

 Chifley is a suburb in the Eastern Suburbs of Sydney, in the state of New South Wales, Australia.
 Chifley is 13 km south-east of the Sydney central business district and is part of the City of Randwick.
 The postcode is 2036.
 Chifley is surrounded by the suburbs of Matraville, Malabar, Little Bay and Phillip Bay.

 History

-The first house built in the Chifley area was Bunnerong House, which was built in 1825.
-Most land in that area was owned by the Crown; during the Depression of the 1930s, land was leased to people who built homes in the area gradually, over a drawn-out period of time.
 Chifley was named after Ben Chifley (1885–1951), Australia's Labor Prime Minister at the end of World War II.
 Randwick Council made the area, which had been part of southern Matraville, a separate suburb in 1964.

+The first house built in the Chifley area was Bunnerong House, which was built in 1825.
+Most of the land in the area was owned by the Crown, and during the Depression of the 1930s, it was leased to individuals who slowly constructed homes over a prolonged period.

-A large public housing complex was established in the area in the 1960s.
-It featured a number of four- and five-storey buildings, plus some smaller buildings containing bedsit-style accommodation, in which lounge-room and bedroom are combined in one room.
+In the 1960s, a large public housing complex was developed in the area, consisting of several four- and five- storey buildings along with smaller structures that offered bedsit style accommodation, where the lounge and bedroom were combined into a single room.